gabesargeant/blog/gabrielsargeant/content/posts/lambdamapping/index.md

 Father: It works, don't touch it!
 ```
 At least for the time being I'm not going to hack away too hard at this bit of the codebase.
-AWS looks like they have a V2 of the Golang SDK on the way so maybe it'll get a bit of love.
+AWS looks like they have a V2 of the Golang SDK I'm sure it'll get a bit of love.

 I have to do some testing at the edges of the limits to make sure there are no offset errors and such but things look good so far.
-God help me if they ain't'

 **One day Later**
-In anticipation of developing the front end code and lambda function for the API gateway I needed to create the DB and put data in it.
+In anticipation of developing the front end code and lambda function for the API gateway I needed to create the database and put data in it.
-And it worked!
+And that all just worked!

 {{<image name="dynamoUpload.png" alt="Confirmation that the dbbuilder and upload go code works">}}

 And everything got uploaded!

 {{<image name="dynamoUploadCheck.png" alt="The csvTransform program correctly transformed all the records and the dbbuilder uploaded everything as required">}}

+I'm pretty happy that went so well.
 &nbsp;

 ---